 They also discovered that levels of nitric oxide were higher in the blueberry powder group compared to the control group.
 Researchers concluded that daily blueberry consumption could help to reduce blood pressure and stiffness of the arteries due to blueberries’ increased production of nitric oxide.

-Mackerel, herring, and salmon are all fish that are high in omega-3 fatty acids.
+Mackerel, herring, and salmon are all fatty fish that are high in omega-3 fatty acids.
 One study looked at patients with mild hypertension and put them on a diet of mackerel and herring.

 They found a significant decrease of 8% for systolic blood pressure.
 Researchers also found that both systolic and diastolic blood pressure were significantly lower during a standardized psychophysiological stress test after having been on the diet of mackerel and herring.